Hat Sizes | Find Your Perfect Fit

 Written by Sonia Su

 I've always admired hats on others, but I've struggled to find ones that suit me.
 It seems like no matter how many styles I try, they just don't look quite right.
-So the challenge of finding a hat that complements my face shape and personal style has been real.
+So the challenge of finding a hat size and style that complements my face shape and personal style has been real.

 In this article, I cover the essential steps and considerations for ensuring that every hat you choose fits just right.